Treatment

 Other brain stimulation treatments include repetitive transcranial magnetic stimulation (rTMS) and vagus nerve stimulation.

-Some techniques used in mental healthcare are considered complementary and alternative medicine (CAM) approaches.
+Some treatment techniques used in mental healthcare are considered complementary and alternative medicine (CAM) approaches.
 These modalities lack robust research support and may be based on theories of disease and healing that aren’t widely accepted in the medical community.
-However, they may improve a client’s psychological well-being in some cases.
+However, these treatments may improve a client’s psychological well-being in some cases.

-Some mental health professionals suggest alternative therapies alongside standard psychological or pharmacological treatment, a process known as integrative treatment.
-CAM practices may offer stress relief, a sense of community, personal empowerment, or other benefits that can help clients in their mental health recovery.
+Some mental health professionals suggest alternative therapies or treatments alongside standard psychological or pharmacological treatment, a process known as integrative treatment.
+CAM practices may offer stress relief, a sense of community, personal empowerment, or other benefits that can help clients in their mental health treatment and recovery.

 CAM therapies that have shown potentially promising mental health results in some trials include: